brownman/magnify_the_small/data/txt/dump.txt

 2,"update the readme file",15:03,tasks_sh,update_readme,"",x,failed
 1,1,1,1,1,1,1,1
      1	although there was  a big tree beside him
+     2	although there was  a big tree beside him
-     2	he hided behind the bush
+     3	he hided behind the bush
-     3	where was he
+     4	where was he
-     4	but she could always call her friend
+     5	but she could always call her friend
-     5	she had herself to talk to
+     6	she had herself to talk to
-     6	she had a good company
+     7	she had a good company
-     7	but she was still happy
      8	but she was still happy
      9	but she was still happy
+    10	but she was still happy
-    10	but she was stil happy
+    11	but she was stil happy
-    11	the ant had a small brain
     12	the ant had a small brain
+    13	the ant had a small brain
-    13	about his good friend - the ant
+    14	about his good friend - the ant
-    14	exit
+    15	exit
-    15	and he was happy to hear the good news
+    16	and he was happy to hear the good news
-    16	there was also an elephant though
+    17	there was also an elephant though
-    17	there was a little ant
+    18	there was a little ant
-    18	once upon a time
+    19	once upon a time